wordofwarning/wordofwarning.org/current/2024-emergency/afternoon/index.md

 Diane Dwyer is a Brooklyn (USA)-based interdisciplinary artist with a focus on performance.
 Recent performances include Performance Art Open (Bergen, Norway) and The Ivory Tower & the Open Worlds (Brooklyn, NY, USA).
 <hr>
-**Emergency Chorus** · *Reading and Writing*.
+**Emergency Chorus** · *Reading and Writing*

 Reading too much into a simple phrase, two performers turn a few select words into a strange game of sense & nonsense.
 Is this a business pitch?
 A therapy session?
 An activists’ meeting?<br>*Reading and Writing* is an improvised performance in which text becomes music, and meaning is all in the mind.

 Emergency Chorus is Ben Kulvichit (he/him) & Clara Potter-Sweet (they/she).
 Bristol-based, they make performances which straddle experimental theatre, Live Art, and dance, often colliding disparate source materials to create collages of text, choreography, music, and image.
 Recently they've created a dance piece which predicts the future, a choir of town criers, and a scratch night for 'old' work.
 <hr>
 **Farida Yesmin** · *Blissful Sorrow (part II)*